-The Santa Croce basilica is my favorite church in Florence.
-It has a typical Florentine feel and incredible art work but it is also the final resting place of the city’s great citizens Galileo Galilei, Michelangelo Buonarroti and Macchiavelli.
+The Santa Croce Basilica is my favorite church in Florence.
+It has a typical Florentine feel and incredible artwork but it is also the final resting place of the city’s great citizens Galileo Galilei, Michelangelo Buonarroti and Machiavelli.

 A statue of Dante Alighieri stands guard over the piazza where a Christmas market is held in December.
 It is also the venue for the Calcio Storico Fiorentino a traditional game like rugby played among four competing districts of Florence.

 We enjoyed aperitivo hour in the piazza watching the basilica turn various shades of blues, pinks and purples at dusk.
 The Santa Croce area is known for its restaurants and bars so you can happily spend an evening bar hopping and dining.